Fazqix/Fazqix.github.io/_posts/2023-03-22-starter-virtual-homlab.md

 The WAN Interface IP address will most likely be different so don't panic :)

+PfSense is safe to shut down from here by typing `6` to Halt System.

-This marks the end of the configurations on the pfSense virutal machine.
+This marks the end of the configurations on the PfSense virutal machine.
 Additional changes will come through the Kali Linux Virtual Machine during the section of steps below.
-PfSense is safe to shut down from here by typing "6" to Halt System.

 #### **Web Configurations**